calebbarzee/nvim/README.md

 # Common Commands I Use

 Below are some of the commands I use frequently.
+There are obviously also all of the standard vim commands (e.g. yap), and also there are some plugin specific commands that I haven't listed.
+You can read the docs for those in the plugin links below.

 To search through commands with telescope type:
 ```
 :Telescope commands